 How to write a relocation cover letter

-Hiring someone who isn’t currently living in the same city — or state — as the company is a risky choice for employers.
+Hiring someone who isn’t currently living in the same area as the company is a risky choice for employers.
 An applicant might back out for many reasons before or after relocating.

-To convince them you’re the best candidate, regardless of your current location, follow these five tips:
+To convince them you’re the best candidate regardless of your current location, follow these tips:

 1. Explain why you’re relocating